ojipadeson/FTP_Project_Assistant/README.md

 │
 └─...
 ```
-The directory tree should be like above on the FTP server.
+On the FTP server, the directory tree should be like above.